PL7963/Discord-Mica/README.md

 ## Get Started
 1. Patch your Discord with BetterDiscord or Vencord
 2. Add Discord process to MicaForEveryone and set backdrop type to Mica
-3. Enable transparency in BetterDiscord settings
+3. Enable transparency in BetterDiscord/Vencord settings

 That's it :D